pywbem/pywbemtools/docs/development.rst

      +-- manual              Manual tests
      +-- schema              The CIM schema MOF files used by some tests

-There are multiple types of tests in pywbem:
+There are multiple types of tests in pywbemtools:

 1. Unit tests and function tests